CivicTechFredericton/mealplanner/README.md

 ## Setting up local postgraphile backend

+If you are unable or unwilling to run docker on your development machine, you could instead set up the services locally.
+If you are able to run Docker then skip this section.

 For Windows, see [Setting up the backend (postgraphile) on Windows](../../wiki/Setting-up-the-backend-(postgraphile)-on-Windows)

 For Ubuntu, see [Setting up the backend (postgraphile) on Ubuntu](../../wiki/Setting-up-the-backend-(postgraphile)-on-Ubuntu)